 If you are interested in a Cotutelle-Verfahren, please note the following:

 Upon receipt of your complete application materials, the Dean’s Office in charge will review your application.
-If the admission decision is positive, your materials are forwarded to the Office of Student Affairs (for German applicants) or to the International Relations Office (for international applicants), which will enroll you.
+If the admission decision is positive, your materials are forwarded to the Office of Student Affairs, which will enroll you.

 Once your enrollment materials are complete, we will send you information on paying the semester fees to the e-mail address provided in the application of enrollment.

-After your payment, your PUCK will be issued and delivered by mail.
-The envelope contains the PUCK, the mail account and a variety of information material.
+After your payment, your Potsdam University’s Chip Card (PUCK) will be issued and delivered by mail.
+The envelope contains:

 Your enrollment as a doctoral candidate ends with the completion of your doctoral degree or the end of advising at the University of Potsdam, but definitely after 12 semesters in your subject of study.

 Please note: If you are exmatriculated after 12 semesters, you may still complete your doctoral degree, unless your faculty’s Doctoral Degree Regulations specify otherwise.

 Under extenuating circumstances, exceptions can be made.
 In this case, a request for extension of enrollment beyond 12 semesters can be approved.
 The informal request must be accompanied by a written statement by the adviser, which states the reasons for the long duration of the doctoral studies as well as the expected date of completion of the doctoral degree.
 Requests are decided together with the Doctoral Examining Board.